abalter/docker_neo4j/README.md

 ## Usage Instructions

+* Connect to existing VM
 * To build the container, run `./build`.
 * To run the container, run `./run`.
-* To access the server:
+* To access the server (on local machine):
   1. Run `./connect_to_neo4j_server.sh`
   2. Browse `localhost:7474`